In a Lonely Place: Comparisons to novel

 The strongest difference between the two works lies in the protagonist; the film's Dixon Steele is a screenwriter with an unconventional life and a decent person with fatally poor impulse control, prone to wild overreaction when enraged.
 The novel's Steele is a limited third-person view from Steele's perspective, reminiscent of the first-person in noir, à la The Killer Inside Me.
 Steele is a charlatan who pretends to be a novelist while sponging money from his overbearing uncle.
 While still receiving what he perceives as a small monthly allowance from his uncle, Steele murders a wealthy young man and assumes his identity, in a manner similar to Patricia Highsmith's later Tom Ripley.
 The film follows the question of whether Steele finally went too far in his anger and committed the murder to a tragic end.
 Even though he is proved innocent, his rage at the cloud of suspicion has driven the woman he loves away for good.
 No question of Steele's innocence exists in the novel, which follows the investigation of a murder Steele plainly committed and his interference in the investigation for his own ends.

 Curtis Hanson, in the DVD featurette 'In A Lonely Place Revisited', further analyses the similarities and differences between the novel and the film.
 He notes that there is a parallel in the film between Steele's adaptation of a novel for film and the adaptation of In a Lonely Place for film.
-He also notes that a difference between Steele in the film and Steele in the novel is their respective treatment of women.
+He also notes that a difference between Steele in the film and Steele in the novel is found in the way he treats women.
 In the novel Steele pursues women and the first chapter details his pursuit of a woman.
 In the film, Steele is pursued by women.

 Hughes' novel was out of print for decades, until re-released by The Feminist Press at CUNY in 2003, which edition was still in print in 2010.
 Penguin Books published a paperback edition in the UK in 2010 as part of their Modern Classics imprint, and the Library of America included it in the first volume of their "Women Crime Writers" collection.
-Second-hand copies are readily available.
+The novel has been available from New York Review of Books Classics since 2017.